komascript/defoldfonts/README.md

 and version 1.3c or later is part of all distributions of LaTeX version 2005/12/01 or later.

-This work has the LPPL maintenance status "maintained".

 The Current Maintainer and author of this work is Markus Kohm.

 ----------------------------------------------------------------------------